ryankurte/fwsig/README.md

 `fwsig` provides a simple specification for firmware manifests supporting firmware signing and verification, along with tooling for signing and verifying these manifests and packaging firmware into signed objects, and librar(y|ies) for parsing and using these manifests.

 ## Status

+stability is not _yet_ guaranteed as the initial specification is pending review / real-world use. if you have issues / suggestions / needs this does not fulfill please open an issue!

 [![ci](https://github.com/ryankurte/fwsig/actions/workflows/ci.yml/badge.svg)](https://github.com/ryankurte/fwsig/actions/workflows/ci.yml)
 [![Crates.io](https://img.shields.io/crates/v/fwsig.svg)](https://crates.io/crates/fwsig)